What Is NPM? A Simple Guide to Node Package Manager

 4. Build Tools

 The Node Package Manager is often used as the conjunction web development tools like Webpack, Gulp, or Grunt.
-Different activities like bundling, minifying and transpiling code that can be used in web development projects.
+These tools optimize NPM in node js configurations for different activities like bundling, minifying, and transpiling code that can be used in web development projects.

 5. Learning Opportunity